Language selection

 Membership

-There are two external members who are not currently members of the Federal Public Service and the Commissioner is an ex-officio member.
+There are three external members who are not currently members of the Federal Public Service and the Commissioner is an ex-officio member.
 The Chief Audit Executive (CAE)/Chief Financial Officer (CFO) and a secretariat member also attend all meetings.

 External Members

-• Ms. Suzanne Morris is a Chartered Professional Accountant (CPA, CA) and experienced senior executive and board member.
+• Suzanne Morris is a Chartered Professional Accountant (CPA, CA) and experienced senior executive and board member.
 She sits on the Board of Governors of the University of Ottawa and is a member of the Audit Committee of the Office of the Auditor General of Canada.
 From 2009 to 2015, she was the Vice-President and CFO of CBC/Radio-Canada, where she oversaw the financial stewardship of Canada’s national public broadcaster.
 Ms. Morris also served as Vice-Chair of the CBC Pension Board of Trustees.
 Before becoming a member of CBC/Radio-Canada’s senior executive team, she was Secretary/Treasurer to the CBC Pension Board.
 Prior to that, she was Vice-President, Small Business Financial Services, at Export Development Canada (EDC), leading the line of business serving small and mid-size companies across Canada.
 She has also held senior positions at EDC in risk management and internal audit, as well as at Deloitte, where she provided assurance and business advisory services to large corporate and public sector clients.
 Suzanne was an advisor to the Dean of the Sprott School of Business, Carleton University, is a past Corporate Director of SiriusXM Canada and past Board member of the Forum for International Trade Training.

 Date modified: